joefjord/AirQuality/README.md

 # The Software Stack
 This project is broken into three main portions from our initial development perspective.
 Frontend, Backend, Data Presentation, and Database.
 ### Frontend
-Our frontend is built off of Bootstrap, as it allowed for simple and stlyish templates for use in our headers, footers, and bodies.
-These elements are very easy to look at and change if needed.
+Our frontend is built off of Bootstrap, as it allowed for simple and stylish templates for use in our headers, footers, and bodies.
+These elements are easily edited, if needed.
 Overall the front-end bootstrap elements are not crucial to the functioning of this application and can be easily changed and removed in the future.
 Overall we utilized EJS to make the application templated internally.
 This way we only needed one header and a couple footers.
 All EJS files are stored in the `views` folder.
 The `public` folder, as standard, contains our CSS and JS files.
 ### Backend
 The backend of this project is built on NodeJS.
 This is pretty standard for most web applications and we attempted to use code that was pretty textbook to avoid confusion in the future.